vidalmb/docker-gnuplot/README.md

 This is an Alpine Linux based Docker Container to run the latest version of [gnuplot](http://www.gnuplot.info).

-The gnuplot binary is being compiled from source and also configured to use
+The gnuplot softwware is installed from Alpine standard package.

-* gdlib incl.
-TTF support
-* cairo
-* lua

 Basic TTF fonts like Arial are also included, so the generated e.g. PNGs should look good and without any warnings.